cryptobike07/Drosera-Hoodi-Guide-Setup--Izmer/README.md

 ### Create .env file

-Create a `.env` file in the same folder as your `docker-compose.yaml`:
+Create a `nano .env` file in the same folder as your `docker-compose.yaml`:

 ```env
 ETH_PRIVATE_KEY=your_eth_private_key_here